ensemblemeliora/ensemblemeliora/index.md

 <div class="text-image-row">
   <div class="text-column">
     <p>
-    Ensemble Meliora is an early music group based in the East Coast.
+    <strong>Ensemble Meliora</strong> is an early music group based in the East Coast.
 With members hailing from New York, Chicago, Baltimore, and abroad, Ensemble Meliora boasts a roster with some of today's most in-demand young performers.
 Meeting in undergraduate practice rooms, late night viol consort rehearsals, and summer festivals, we've put together a band of truly wonderful and inquisitive musicians and people.
 We hope you join us in our mission to become <em>ever better</em> through our exploration of the past.
     </p>
   </div>
   <div class="image-column">